GoogleCloudPlatform/ai-platform-samples/quickstart/README.md

-# Quick Start - A quick and end-to-end tutorial for AI Platform
+# A short and End-to-End Tutorial for AI Platform

 ## Overview